Aerial view of a suburban neighborhood at sunset, with rows of houses and tree-lined streets under a warm orange sky.

 Gas-Fired Unit Heaters

-Gas unit heaters require the use of either natural or propane fuel for combustion and require the heaters to be vented outside to get rid of flue contaminates.
+Gas unit heaters require either natural or propane fuel for combustion and must be vented to the outside to remove flue contaminants.
 These heaters can be mounted relatively quickly and provide a lot of heat in a small box.
 There are many options that will allow you to use them in most spaces, including workshops that require separated combustion.

 Hot Water Unit Heaters

-Hot water unit heaters require a heat source, such as a home boiler for operation.
-Once tied into your existing boiler system, these units offer a quiet and effective heating source for your garage or workspace.
+Hot water unit heaters require a heat source, such as a home boiler, for operation.
+Once integrated with your existing boiler system, these units provide quiet, efficient heating for your garage or workspace.